 That’s why deep pour epoxy is perfect for this project.

 You’ll get a bubble-free vase because its fluid consistency lets those bubbles go screaming to the surface, where you can slay them with a heat gun.
 Plus, you don’t have to worry about cracks in your finished vase because it cures slowly.

-The Resin Obsession deep pour epoxy mixes two parts resin to one part hardener.
+Our favorite deep pour epoxy mixes two parts resin to one part hardener.
 Measure out the appropriate amounts of both parts and combine.

 ⭐️ BONUS: If you’re a resin novice, learn how to mix resin in five easy steps.

 Fill the mold with resin, watching for bubbles.

 Yeah.
 Let’s take a moment to talk about resin bubbles.

 You will most likely find them clustered around the edges of the mold and the flowers.
 While some will pop on their own, not all will.
 That’s why I use a heat gun to go over the mold surface to pop the tiny trolls when I see them.

 Check this out—no bubbles after using the heat gun.

 ⭐️ BONUS: Learn how to use a heat gun with resin.